Model Reprogramming: Resource-Efficient Cross-Domain Machine Learning: Introduction

 As a visual illustration, Figure \ref{fig:illustration} compares the data scale and the number of trainable parameters for different machine learning paradigms, including model reprogramming, transfer learning, task-specific learning (training from scratch), and foundation model (pre-training and fine-tuning).
 Data scale refers to the training data size.
 The number of trainable parameters relates to the model development cost, and models with more training parameters usually have higher training complexity.
 We elucidate each paradigm as follows. \begin{itemize}[leftmargin=*] \item \textbf{Model reprogramming} only requires training the inserted input transformation and output mapping layers while keeping the source pre-trained model intact (see Figure \ref{fig:reprog}).
 Notably, the number of trainable parameters does not include the source pre-trained model because its parameters are unchanged during model reprogramming.
 Therefore, it is particularly applicable to the small-data regime and features relatively low training complexity.

-\item \textbf{Transfer learning} is a common practice for in-domain knowledge transfer (e.g., pre-trained on a English-based task and fintuned for other English-related natural language processing tasks).
-The general principle is that some features learned from a source domain can benefit machine learning in a target domain vis model finetuning.
+\item \textbf{Transfer learning} is a common practice for in-domain knowledge transfer (e.g., pre-trained on an English-based task and finetuned for other English-related natural language processing tasks).
+The general principle is that some features learned from a source domain can be useful for machine learning in a target domain via model finetuning.
 Transfer learning starts from a pre-trained source model and then finetunes a subset of the model parameters using the target-domain data.
 The number of trainable parameters can vary based on the size of the selected subset for finetuning.
 If all model parameters are used for finetuning, the number of trainable parameters is the same as that of training from scratch, though the training epochs of transfer learning may be fewer.
 If only the last dense layer (i.e., a linear head) in the neural network is randomly initialized and made trainable, then the number of trainable parameters can be comparable to that of model reprogramming.
-We use the dashed box in Figure \ref{fig:illustration} to indicate the variation in the size of trainable parameters for transfer learning.
-One notable limitation of transfer learning is that in some target domains there may lack adequate pre-trained models from similar domains for effective finetuning.
+The dashed box in Figure \ref{fig:illustration} indicates the variation in the size of trainable parameters for transfer learning.
+One notable limitation of transfer learning is that in some target domains, there may lack of adequate pre-trained models from similar domains for effective finetuning.

 \item \textbf{Task-specific learning} refers to training the parameters of a machine learning model by minimizing a task-specific loss (e.g., cross entropy classification loss on a given task).
 The model parameters are often randomly initialized and trained from scratch.
 In the small-scale data regime, training from scratch with large models usually yields unsatisfactory performance even when data augmentation is used.